EUR/usd

 The single currency didn't manage to show any significant dynamics yesterday.
-Despite the positive reaction of the market to the approval of a Greek bailout package, the sales broke out.
+Despite the positive reaction of the market to the approval of a Greek bailout package, the euro sales broke out.
 But as there were no strong reasons to sell the euro, the downward movement didn't get any support either.
 The euro got stuck between 1.32 and 1.33.
 But this concerns only EUR/USD.
-Against the , yen and , EUR feels much stronger.
-Risk demand manifests itself in the strengthening of equity markets and rise in the price of . rides its own wave – geopolitics – but on the whole its trend coincides with the general movement.
-Under such circumstances the usually declines, against the common currency as well, but this time it is different.
+Against the aussie, yen and pound, EUR feels much stronger.
+Risk demand manifests itself in the strengthening of equity markets and rise in the price of gold. oil rides its own wave – geopolitics – but on the whole its trend coincides with the general movement.
+Under such circumstances the dollar usually declines, against the common currency as well, but this time it is different.
 Investors fear that the Greek deal will eventually fail, as there is still a lot to be done.
 The biggest risk factor here is obtaining the approval of the national parliaments, which will hardly be an easy matter.
 Americans are tired of waiting for the Syrian opposition to seize the initiative, so in Washington and the U.S. State Department it's been decided to help the opposition.
 It will probably boost the dollar sales as well, because demand for commodities is likely to go up on such news, as was the case with Iraq and Libya.
 More tension may shortly come up from Iran as the country is unwilling to become the next field for Americans to sow their seeds of democracy.

 GBP/USD